beabock/Endo-Review/scripts/04_analysis/MANUSCRIPT_PREPARATION_2_FIXED.md

 Tedersoo, L. et al. Global diversity and geography of soil fungi.
 Science 346, 1256688 (2014).

-El-Shora, H. M. & El-Sayed, M. Endophytic fungi: a treasure trove of novel bioactive compounds for pharmaceutical and agricultural applications.
-Symbiosis 79, 295–322 (2023).

 Newman, D. J. & Cragg, G. M. Natural products as sources of new drugs over the 30 years from 1981 to 2010.
 J. Nat.
 Prod.
 75, 311–335 (2012).

 Bertini, L. et al. Biodiversity and bioprospecting of fungal endophytes from the Antarctic plant Colobanthus quitensis.
 J. Fungi 8, 979 (2022).